Pension Benefits Available to Retiring Canadians

 Forms can be printed from the Service Canada website.
 You can also arrange to have an application kit mailed to you.

 There is much paperwork to be completed so the best approach is to do a little each day until you have everything filled out and your forms are completed.

 CPP Pension Benefits Assist the Elderly in Canada

-It is a good idea to do your homework ahead of time so that you understand these benefits and apply a couple of months before your Canadian Pension Plan Benefits are due to start so as to ensure no delay in benefits.
+It is a good idea to do your homework ahead of time so that you understand these benefits and about one year before you turn 60 or 65, check on when to apply.
+It's recommended you apply well ahead of time so as to ensure no delay in benefits.